1npo/frigate/docs/rulebook.md

 Each hand begins with the rolling phase:

-1. Select N dice from your collection for this hand, where N is the current hand size, and place them in the tray (if you don't already have any dice in the tray)
+1. Place N dice in the tray (N = current hand size)
-2. Roll all the dice in the tray to determine your hand
+1. Roll all the dice in the tray to determine your hand
-3. Move any dice you want to keep into the dice queue
+1. Move any dice you want to keep into the dice queue
-4. Re-roll any dice you leave in the tray
+1. Re-roll any dice you leave in the tray
-5. Repeat steps 2-3 until no re-rolls remain, or all the dice are queued to play
+1. Repeat steps 2-3 until no re-rolls remain, or all the dice are queued to play
-6. Add any perks to the perk queue
-7. Select an available scoring box to play your hand in
+1. Select an available scoring box to play your hand in
-8. Play your hand
+1. Play your hand
-9. Go to the scoring phase
+1. Go to the scoring phase

 Perks can be sold, and active perks can be used, at any time during the rolling phase.

 You must enter a hand into a scoring box on your scorecard every round.
-The scorng box in each category can only be filled in once per round (unless modified by a perk).
+The scoring box in each category can only be filled in once per round.
+Some perks can increase the number of times you can score a category in a round.

 #### Scoring Phase

 Each hand ends with the scoring phase.
 The scoring happens automatically in the order listed below:

 1. Apply any perks that modify the category bonus
-2. Apply any perks that modify the category multiplier
+1. Apply any perks that modify the category multiplier
-3. For each die in the queue from left to right:
+1. For each die in the queue from left to right:
    1. Add the face value to the category score box
-   2. Apply any modifiers on the die face
+   1. Apply any perks on the die face
-4. Add the category bonus to the score box
+1. Add the category bonus to the score box
-5. Multiply the value in the score box by the category multiplier
+1. Multiply the value in the score box by the category multiplier
    - This is your hand score
-6. Apply any perks that modify your hand score
+1. Apply any perks that modify your hand score
-7. Add your hand score to your round score
+1. Add your hand score to your round score
-8. Apply any perks that modify your round score, if this is the last hand in the round
+1. Apply any perks that modify your round score, if this is the last hand in the round
-9. Apply any perks that modify the category reward
+1. Apply any perks that modify the category reward
-10. Add the category reward to your wallet
+1. Add the category reward to your wallet
+2. Go to the next hand

 ### Playing Rounds